FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.10-3 Palletizing pallet configuration

-**Step4**：Click "Configure" in the size configuration column of the palletizing equipment to enter the size configuration pop-up window.
+**Step4**: Click "Configure" in the size configuration column of the palletizing equipment to enter the size configuration pop-up window.
 Set the devices "X", "Y", "Z", and "Angle", and click "Confirm Configuration" to complete the size configuration information setting of the palletizing equipment.

 .. important::
    X, Y and Z are the absolute values of the upper right corner or upper left corner of the tray relative to the robot's coordinate system.
 Angle is the rotation angle of the robot during installation, and it is recommended to set it to 0 during installation.